acrlabs/www/acrl/posts/2026-02-23-boy-ami-glad-to-see-you.md

 We're pleased to announce that two AMIs
 ([Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) have joined the [SimKube](https://simkube.dev/) family!
 Yes, twins: `simkube-x86-64` and `simkube-github-runner-x86-64` are now available in the AWS Marketplace.
 Each came in at a healthy 17 GiB snapshot weight[^1].
-They arrived about ten days apart due to the famously transparent AWS Marketplace approval process.
+They arrived about two months apart due to the famously transparent AWS Marketplace approval process.

 I'll explain what each of these AMIs are and how we build them in due course, but first off, let's address an important